 I recently spoke with David Rabkin, the Senior Vice President of Consumer Lending Products at American Express about 2 new credit cards from American Express.
-He’s responsible for some of our favorite American Express cards such as the Starwood card etc!
+He’s responsible for some of our favorite American Express cards such as the AMEX Starwood cards!

 2 New Cards

 American Express has long been the leader in charge cards (where you pay the balance back in full) targeted towards the affluent market.
 But American Express has been very clear that they need to cater to new markets to continue to grow.

 For example, American Express Bluebird was targeted at a completely different segment and has done extremely well because it was very thoroughly researched and was a much better product than other checking alternatives and pre-paid cards.
 It also helps to have Wal-Mart as your partner!

 American Express is introducing 2 new cards, the AMEX EveryDay (no annual fee!) and the AMEX EveryDay Preferred ($95 annual fee).
 As a former Brand Manager, I’ve introduced consumer products to the market, and I know that it takes a long time from when you come up with an idea to when it is introduced in the market.
 I was told that both these cards took years to develop (market research takes time!)

 And they target a very different market.
 In particular, folks within the US who would like to earn bonus points for their “everyday” spending – hence the card name “EveryDay.”
 The cards target folks who are already using debit and credit cards ~40 times a month, but who wonder why their spending is not rewarded.